mickeeri/mickeeri.github.io/_posts/2016-08-18-javascript-mixed-apps.markdown

 title:  "JavaScript applications"
 date:   2016-08-18T12:10:20+02:00
 categories: project javascript
-description: Collection of small JavaScript apps and games.
+description: Collection of small JavaScript apps and games that I did during my first year at university.
 ---

 A collection of small applications from the course "Webbteknik I", client side development with JavaScript - a first year course at the Web devloper program at Linnaeus University.